Bouliki972/bouliki/worldcup.md

 ---
 ## ⚽ Live Match Updates

+## 2 choking and one lucky escape... 😲
+First shock: *Die Mannschaft* is out. 🇩🇪❌
+I only watched 5 minutes of it, then opted for a few hours of sleep so I could watch the Netherlands vs. Morocco game at 3 AM.
+What a game that was! 🤯
+Luckily, my daughter—a big German supporter—watched the entire thing, extra time and penalties.
+She is "crying" 😢, but I must proudly say her analysis is completely spot on: Germany, even with 75% possession, just wasn't good enough.
+Gary Lineker, known for his famous football quotes, was brutal: *"This is one of the weakest German national teams I've ever seen."*

+A friend told me while we were watching the Dutch play that my daughter had the luxury of supporting 4 teams: Senegal 🇸🇳, France 🇫🇷, the Netherlands 🇳🇱, and Germany 🇩🇪.
+With Germany already out, she was down to 3 while we watched. 📉

+The game between NL and Morocco was so exciting! 🇳🇱🇲🇦 I still cannot believe Morocco scored in injury time. 😱 I was literally on my way to bed to catch a few hours of sleep before heading to work. 🥱 I am surely not the only one in the Netherlands who hasn't slept enough today!
+Plus, we have a company team photo today... this is officially the worst timing ever. 📸🤦‍♂️
+Extra time was so boring; both teams were just waiting for penalties. 🥱 I even ironed my clothes for work while watching it.
+In the end, Morocco was overall the best team, and they won the penalty shootout. 🇲🇦🎉

+A word on the new way of taking those penalties: Some players want to do a Panenka (but there is only *one* Panenka in the world! 🤷‍♂️), some walk up, some run and slow down.
+I am old-fashioned: just run and kick the ball! 🎯 From my humble couch, this is the most successful way.
+The Dutch lost because of those idiotic shots. 🤦‍♂️

+As for Brazil, talk about a lucky escape! 🇧🇷🍀 They were really poor, but great teams do not miss opportunities given on a silver platter—capitalizing at the death after an unforgiving mistake from Japan.

+And just like that, with the Netherlands out too, my daughter has only 2 teams left. ✌️🇫🇷🇸🇳

+## ⚽ Archive

 ## The knockout phase round of 32- David vs Goliath

 Knockout stage is not forgiving and it can be seen as the start of a new competition.
 We might see some surprises.